jskuk/jskuk.github.io/_pages/research.md

 </p>
 </details>

-- "Housing Search in the Age of Big Data: Smarter Cities or the Same Old Blind Spots?" with Geoff Boeing, Max Besbris, and Ariela Schachter invited to **Revise and Resubmit** at *Housing Policy Debate*
+- "Housing Search in the Age of Big Data: Smarter Cities or the Same Old Blind Spots?" with Geoff Boeing, Max Besbris, and Ariela Schachter at *Housing Policy Debate*

 <details><summary>Abstract</summary>
 <p>